9 fall boots that are perfect for office and home

 Are your boots made for walking?
 No, seriously.
 In 2020, following the height of the pandemic, analysts reported a dramatic dip in sales of dress shoes.
-Heels and the like appeared to be making a comeback this summer, but but that doesn’t mean we’re ready to sacrifice comfort.
+Heels and the like appeared to be making a comeback this summer, but that doesn’t mean we’re ready to sacrifice comfort.
 The best shoes these days combine fashion-forward aesthetics with behind-the-scenes engineering to keep our feet feeling good.

 Before the winter frost settles in, we identified a collection of fall boots that are focused on fit, support, and style.
-You know, ones you can walk in all day—from brunch, to pick-ups, to work, to dinner, and back again.
-And why limit yourself to the fall?
-Depending on where you live, these could be perfect all year round.
+You know, ones you can walk in all day—from brunch to school pickups, work to dinner, and back again.
+And why limit yourself to fall styles?
+Depending on where you live, these could be perfect all year long.
 Here are our top picks.

 Rothy’s Merino Ankle Boot